 - drinking water;

-- → preparation of meals;
+- preparation of meals;

-- → maintenance of personal hygiene;
+- maintenance of personal hygiene;

-- operation of the sewage and waste disposal systems;
+- operation of the sewage- and waste-disposal systems;

-- → cleaning of premises, etc.
+- cleaning of premises, etc.

-In determining whether these needs are being met and to identify any problems, account is taken of the following parameters:
+In determining whether these needs are being met and to identify any problems, the following parameters are taken into account:

-- → the quantity of water entering the prison; - → the quantity of water available to the detainees; - → the quantity of water actually used by the detainees.
+- the quantity of water that enters the prison; - the quantity of water that is available to the detainees; - the quantity of water that is actually used by the detainees.

-Amount of water entering the prison
+Amount of water that enters the prison

-The amount of water actually received by the prison is determined by regular readings of the water meter.
+The amount of water that is actually received by the prison is determined by regular readings of the water meter.